awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-personalizing.md

 1. Repeat steps 4 through 6 for each message variable that you want to add\.

 1. To specify a default value for a message variable, expand the **Default attribute values** section\.
 Then, in the list of variables, enter the default value that you want to use for the variable\.
+**Note**
 We recommend that you do this for each variable in the template\.
 Otherwise, Amazon Pinpoint might not be able to send a message that uses the template or the message might display in unexpected or unwanted ways\.

 1. When you finish, do one of the following:
    + If you added message variables to a new template, choose **Create**\.